LAF1: Other sports

 This sport is open to swimmers from this class.
 For swimming with the most severe disabilities at the 1984 Summer Paralympics, floating devices and a swimming coach in the water swimming next to the Paralympic competitor were allowed.
 Les Autres competitors can also participate in sitting volleyball.
 In the past, the sport had a classification system and they were assigned to one of these classes.
 The rules were later changed to be inclusive of anyone, including Les Autres players, who meet the minimum disability requirement.
 Powerlifting is another sport open to people from this class where they compete against others with minimal disability requirements and are segregated based on weight.
-Para-equestian is open to people from this class.
+Para-equestrian is open to people from this class.
 Because they use a wheelchair chair, LAF3 riders may be in Grade 1.
 This grade is typically for people with cerebral palsy, les autres and spinal cord injuries who have severe levels of disability.
 Archery is another option.
 LAF1 classified athletes compete in ARW1.